jorio/gitfourchette.org/install.rst

 ..
     - macOS builds are available although macOS isn't the main target: :gfold:`.............à remplir quand c'est lancé`

-..
-    .. note:: The AppImage is self-contained; your desktop environment theme will not apply to the AppImage version.

 Run from source using your system’s Qt libraries
 ------------------------------------------------